Same-day Filing

 If you have to amend your Articles of Organization in the future, that costs $30.
 There’s also a cost for receiving certified copies of your previous business filings.
 The formula for that cost is $1 for the first page, plus $0.50 for each page after that, plus a $5 certified fee.
 If requested in person, add another $10 handling fee on top.

 Then there’s the big one.
 In California, every foreign or domestic business must pay an $800 annual franchise tax.
-In the event your LLC’s annual gross revenue exceeds $250,000 there is an additional annual fee, depending how much you exceed that number.
+In the event your LLC’s annual gross revenue exceeds $250,000 there is an additional annual fee, depending on how much you exceed that number.

 If your LLC is formed in 2021, 2022, or 2023, then you may be exempt from the initial year you form in.
-Every year afterwards, you must pay this fee, even if your business has zero earnings during that year.
+Every year afterward, you must pay this fee, even if your business has zero earnings during that year.

 Fees Vary by State

 The decision to form an LLC is a huge step in the direction of your personal business growth.
 Thankfully it’s a simple process, and knowing the fees ahead of time is important.
 Keeping track of these fees is vital to maintaining compliance in your state.
 If you are forming an online business it may change which state you decide to use as your base of operations.
-While we recommend Wyoming, here’s a list of every state and their average costs involved with initial filing and annual fees.
+While we recommend Wyoming, here’s a list of every state and the average costs involved with initial filing and annual fees.

 LLC Cost by State (as of 2022)